Preparation is key to being competitive in a sellers market– including closing costs.

 3 Legal Fees and Disbursements

-A lawyer or notary will help protect your interests by reviewing your purchase agreement, searching the property title and ensuring that all documents are completed properly in order to help you close on your new home.
+A lawyer or notary will help protect your interests by reviewing your purchase agreement, searching the property title and ensuring that all documents are completed.
+This will ensure you properly in order to help you close on your new home.
 The amount of the fee will depend on the individual that you use, as well as your location.

 4 Home Insurance